jeremjlr/MurphySecurity/README.md

 ## How to Use
 Everything should be pretty straight forward but here are some instructions that might help you use the app.

-First, you need an email alert sender, which should be a gmail adresse with the app sec
+First, you need an email alert sender, which should be a gmail address with less secure apps access enabled.
+You can enable it here : https://myaccount.google.com/security This will be fixed in further releases.
+You can then add the email sender on the security app under the emails tab.
+Also add at least one email for alerts to be sent to.
+Now click the send test email alert and make sure you received it.

 You can enable/disable camera detection as well as customize the detection algorithm in the camera options.
 I recommend leaving image compression to 0.5 and noise reducer to 5.